Outlook add-inLive comparison

 Should brand-focused teams consider Ant Text?

 Yes.
-If the primary goal is branded email consistency and the team can handle subject lines, recipients, and attachments manually, Ant Text may be the right fit.
+If the primary goal is branded email consistency and the team can handle subject lines, recipients, attachments, and workflow checks manually, Ant Text may be the right fit.
+It belongs in the consideration set for Outlook template and branding needs.
+Toggles becomes more compelling when the team also wants to reduce manual assembly around each repeatable email.
+The right choice depends on whether branding or workflow completion is the larger pain.

 How should teams compare branded templates vs workflow assembly?

+Teams should compare branded templates and workflow assembly by looking at the steps after the body is inserted.
 If brand consistency in the email body is the main requirement, a branded template tool like Ant Text may be sufficient.
-If the team also needs the surrounding send requirements assembled correctly every time, a workflow layer adds more value.
+If the team also needs attachments, recipients, subject lines, signatures, variables, and guidance assembled correctly every time, Toggles adds more value.
+This is especially relevant for structured client emails that have required operational details.

 Is Toggles just an Outlook template tool?